 We’re sure it’ll be a trip to remember with the kids and you’ll be contributing to keeping regional economies spinning, a welcome win-win!

-4. GO FOR A SWIM
+4. GO FOR A school holiday SWIM

 Across Sydney, community pools are open and ready to welcome you for a family fun-filled day out.
 If the winter sun is shining try an ocean pool such as the Bronte Bogey Hole in Sydney’s Eastern Suburbs - this great little spot offers rock pools for the kids to explore for hours of family fun time.
 Nearby be sure to check out the cafe with the same namesake (Bogey Hole Café) for a post swim kid’s milkshake.